horizoncd/horizoncd.github.io/docs/user-guide/common-user/application.md

 ---

 ## Applications
-An application is defined as a set of clusters and provide default configurations for the clusters created under it. the following features about applications are provide:
+An application is defined as a set of clusters and provide default configurations for the clusters created under it.
+The following features about applications are provide:
 * defining application member roles to provide application and cluster RBAC
 * providing statistics of pipelines
 * providing webhook to notify external systems